 • The width of the stair should not be less than 850 mm.
 The standard width of any stair may be between 1.1 to 1.6 m.
 In public use building like malls, cinema, shopping center larger width of stair can be used.

-Design of Staircase Calculation – How to Calculate Rise and Tread Dimensions:
+Staircase Design Calculation – How to Calculate Rise and Tread Dimensions:

 While planning any stair important dimension to find out first that is rise and tread of stair and their numbers.